epaleo/monitor-swt/README.md

 ## Getting started

-1 Add jar and pom from release to your local repository (because the release isn't in maven central)
+1 Add jar and pom from release to your local repository (because the release isn't in maven central).

 2 Add dependency to your **pom.xml** project in your debug profile.
 For example: oficina.
 ```